 Both revolving and non-revolving credit are types of consumer debt.

 Any sudden loss of income—or an increase in costs—can cause a household debt crisis.
-The biggest reason is medical expenses, which cause half of all bankruptcies in the United States.
-It's the main reason why Congress wants to reform health care.
+The biggest reason is medical expenses, which generate half of all bankruptcies in the United States.
 Other reasons include extended unemployment or uninsured losses.

 The 2005 Bankruptcy Protection Act also caused many household debt crises.
 The law made it more difficult for families to declare bankruptcy on their consumer debt.
 Homeowners instead used the equity in their homes to pay off the bills.
-As a result, mortgage defaults rose 15 percent in 2006, and 200,000 more families lost their homes.
+As a result, mortgage defaults rose 18% in 2006, and 200,000 more families lost their homes.

 Once a household debt crisis occurs, there are only three ways to resolve it.
-First, increase income through a second job, a raise or promotion to a better job, or selling assets such as a home.
+First, increase income through a second job, a raise or promotion, or selling assets such as a home.
 Second, cut expenses.
 That includes switching to a lower interest-bearing credit card, using cash instead of credit, and paying extra on your debt.
 Third, declare bankruptcy and start over.

 Business Debt Crisis

 Once this happens, it becomes more expensive for the company to issue new bonds.
-Unless the company can convince creditors it has made the changes to do better, it can go into a downward spiral where servicing the debt takes up the cash flow that would otherwise go into new business development or even operations.
+Unless the company can convince creditors it has made the changes to do better, it can go into a downward spiral where servicing the debt takes up the cash flow that would otherwise go into new business development or operations.

 Sometimes the company has a flawed business model or a product that doesn't have a strong competitive advantage.
 Last but not least, the company's leaders may not have good general management skills.